-On the General panel of the Define Material dialog box that opens, enter a name for your material in the Material Name field at the top .
+On the Pattern panel of the Define Material dialog box that opens, enter a name for your material in the Material Name field at the top.

-Under the Colors heading, click on the color bar next to Material to open the Select Color dialog.
+Under the Colors heading, click on the color bar next to Material or Material Color to open the Select Color dialog.